4 Simple Methods for Elderberry Propagation

 No matter which method of propagation you choose, soon you can be well on your way to having your own stand of elderberry.
-Providing some basic care, elderberry plants will quickly fill unused space in your yard and provide attractive flowers and berries.
+When provided with some basic care, elderberry plants will quickly fill unused space in your yard and provide attractive flowers and berries.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.